Air India stake sale: Govt mulls absorbing employees in PSUs

-The government is exploring options of absorbing Air India employees in public sector enterprises and voluntary retirement package as it moves ahead with the airline's disinvestment amid stiff opposition from worker unions, sources said.
+New Delhi, Jan 14 (PTI) The government is exploring options of absorbing Air India employees in public sector enterprises and voluntary retirement package as it moves ahead with the airlines disinvestment amid stiff opposition from worker unions, sources said.

 While foreign direct investment of up to 49 per cent has been allowed in the debt-laden carrier, efforts are on to ensure a smooth strategic disinvestment and a group of ministers are weighing various options.